 Terms for sale of goods and services

-When you choose a document, you will see that we do not repeat the same points about e-commerce in the details of every document.
+When you choose a sample website terms and conditions template, you will see that we do not repeat the same points about e-commerce in the details of every document.
 You may safely take it that if your site is likely to be e-commerce enabled, we shall make sure you are covered.

 Price and payment